msalig/Web-Engineering-I-Project/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-In the Web Engineering I course, our objective is to develop a website using HTML, CSS, and JavaScript.
-This project is designed to evaluate web development skills and emphasizes the implementation of best practices, user experience, and responsive design principles.
-You will have the opportunity to showcase your knowledge in front-end technologies and create a website that demonstrates your understanding of modern web development techniques.
-Throughout the project, you will be expected to apply industry standards, adhere to coding conventions, and deliver a visually appealing and user-friendly website.
-This project will serve as a practical application of the concepts learned in the course and provide you with hands-on experience in building a complete website from scratch.
+The objective of this project was to develop a website of our choice using HTML, CSS, and JavaScript.
+The project aimed to assess our skills in web development and focused on implementing best practices, user experience, and responsive design principles.

-If you want to see the entire project description, take a look here: [Project Description](https://github.com/msalig/Web-Engineering-I-Project/blob/main/Project Description.pdf)
+If you want to see the entire project description, take a look here: [Project Description](./Project%20Description.pdf)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]